MaterializeInc/terraform-provider-materialize/docs/resources/sso_default_roles.md

 ### Required

 - `roles` (Set of String) Set of default role names for the SSO configuration.
+These roles will be assigned by default to users who sign up via SSO.
 - `sso_config_id` (String) The ID of the associated SSO configuration.

 ### Read-Only